blitzcode/hue-dashboard/README.md

 ```
 * On ARM machines Hue Dashboard displays a 'Server' tile, allowing for shutdown and reboot of the Raspberry Pi without using SSH
 * This hopefully worked out all fine, be sure to file bug reports with the respective parts of the Haskell ecosystem to make sure it keeps getting easier

+# TODO

+There's a large amount of `TODO` comments around the code, pointing out potential bugs and limitations, recording my thoughts for future improvements.

 # Legal